Skip to content

 Speculative situations.
 If you don’t have a firm sale agreement, most institutional lenders won’t provide bridge financing.
 And they’re right not to—bridge loans without clear repayment paths create serious problems.

 Long-term capital needs.
 Bridge loans are temporary.
-If you need capital for more than a few months, conventional financing is the right tool.
+If you need capital for more than a few months, rental property mortgage financing is the right tool.

 Tight margins.
-Bridge costs, while modest, still exist.
-If your deal barely works already, adding $1,000-$2,000 in bridge costs might push it into unprofitable territory.
+Bridge financing carries setup fees of 1-3% plus accrued interest.
+If your deal barely works already, adding several thousand dollars in bridge costs might push it into unprofitable territory.

 Finding Bridge Financing